Employee Benefits

 Surprising HSA-covered expenses

-In addition to medical, dental, and vision, you can also use your HSA to pay for items and services that may not be as easily defined.
-For example, did you know hand sanitizer, genetic testing, and nutritional counseling are all HSA-qualified expenses?
+In addition to medical, dental, and vision costs, you can also use your HSA to pay for items and services that may not be as easily defined.
+For example, did you know hand sanitizer, genetic testing, and holistic healer services may all be HSA-qualified expenses?2

-Here are some other eligible expenses you may not have been aware of2:
+Here are some other eligible expenses you may not be aware of:2,3

 • Postpartum care: HSAs can be used to offset some of the costs of welcoming a new baby.
-For example, you can use an HSA for breastfeeding supplies, such as breast pumps or nursing bras.
+For example, you can use an HSA for breastfeeding supplies, such as breast milk storage bottles or nursing bras, in addition to breast pumps.

-• Health-care-related travel: If you have to travel to receive medical care, you can use HSA funds for some of the bills.
-HSA funds can help cover transportation, lodging, and meal expenses while you travel.
+• Healthcare-related travel: If you have to travel to receive medical care, you can use HSA funds for some of the bills.
+HSA funds can help cover transportation and lodging expenses while you travel for healthcare services.

 • Family planning: You can use HSA savings to plan for or prevent pregnancy.
 Birth control, day-after pills, condoms, pregnancy tests, and fertility treatments are all covered with an HSA.

-• Wellness and substance abuse treatments: If you’re trying to improve your general health through a program or treatment center, you can typically use HSA funds to help pay for it.
-For example, you can get reimbursed for medical expenses paid to a treatment center for alcohol or drug abuse.
-Expenses associated with a smoking cessation program, including the use of nicotine patches or gum, are also reimbursable.
-And if you’re going to a weight-loss program to treat a medical illness, like heart disease, you can use HSA funds to help cover it.
+• Wellness and substance abuse treatments: You can get reimbursed for medical expenses paid to treat alcohol or drug abuse or addiction.
+Expenses associated with smoking cessation programs and products are also reimbursable.
+And if you’re going to a weight-loss program to treat a medical illness, as prescribed by a doctor, you can use HSA funds to help cover it.

 What can’t you use an HSA for?

-It’s important to know which expenses aren’t HSA qualified.
-Spending HSA funds on ineligible expenses can result in penalties and tax consequences.
+It’s important to know which expenses aren’t eligible under an HSA.
+Spending HSA funds on ineligible expenses can result in penalties and tax consequences.4

 Even if something seems like a medical expense, that doesn’t necessarily mean it’s covered under an HSA.
-For example, nutritional supplementals that aren’t prescribed by your doctor are not covered.
-Athletic club memberships and daily vitamins typically aren’t covered either.
-If you were to use your HSA funds for take-out, you’d be subject to ordinary income tax and a 20% additional tax penalty (if you’re under 65).3
+For example, nutritional supplements that aren’t prescribed by your doctor aren’t covered.2 Health club memberships and lactose intolerance medications typically aren’t covered either.2

 Here are some examples of non-qualified HSA expenses:2